MetOffice/lfric_core/documentation/testing.rst

 the same initial condition or locally to the test if they need different starting points.

-Also notice the use of the "frig" procedure to set up configuration for the unit under test.
-Bare in mind that you must frig everything the code being tested will use.
+Also notice the use of the "feign" procedure to set up configuration for the unit under test.
+Bear in mind that you must feign everything the code being tested will use.
 You can not rely on them having been set up by a previous test as they have not been.
 You can not rely on them defaulting to a particular value because they do not.

-If the unit calls down to help procedures any configuration they make use of must also be frigged.
+If the unit calls down to help procedures any configuration they make use of must also be feigned.

 Problems With pFUnit
 ~~~~~~~~~~~~~~~~~~~~